 Check your IT

-In preparation, you should make sure that you have access to the following equipment at your home, or alternative location.
+In preparation, you should make sure that you have access to the following equipment:

 - Laptop or desktop computer